mzhengg/employee-rdbms/README.md

 2. python3 interface.py (database takes ~20 seconds to bootup)
 3. make unexecute (destroys the RDBMS)

+The database has been populated with dummy data.
+So, feel free to experiment with the interface!

 *Please note that any changes made in the database will be lost when the container is shut down and started again.*

 ## Technologies